helmutkemper/iotmaker.docker.builder/README.md

 English: Create a MongoDB container.

-To archive data non-ephemerally, use the `mongoDocker.AddFiileOrFolderToLinkBetweenConputerHostAndContainer()` command to define where to archive the data on the host computer.
+To archive data non-ephemerally, use the `mongoDocker.AddFileOrFolderToLinkBetweenConputerHostAndContainer()` command to define where to archive the data on the host computer.

 Português: Cria um container MongoDB.

-Para arquivar dados de forma não efêmera, use o comando `mongoDocker.AddFiileOrFolderToLinkBetweenConputerHostAndContainer()` para definir onde arquivar os dados no computador hospedeiro.
+Para arquivar dados de forma não efêmera, use o comando `mongoDocker.AddFileOrFolderToLinkBetweenConputerHostAndContainer()` para definir onde arquivar os dados no computador hospedeiro.

 ```golang